codetojoy/easter_eggs_for_git/egg_04_basic_states.md

 #### Move App.java from 'staged' back to original state

 * We can unstage `App.java` back to its original state: `git checkout -- src/**/App.java`
-* Confirm that the version is now restored: `gradle -q clean run`
+* Confirm that the version is now restored: `./run.sh`

 #### Move App.java from 'staged' back to original state